FrozenCrash/Task/user-stories.md

     if user exists?
       if current user is admin?
         if all validates is true
+          * product have title?
           * price product valid (price > 0) ?
           * title product uniq?
-          * product have image (extansion image must be "jpeg") ?
+          * product have image?
+          * extansion image exist?
           * correct image URL?
           create new product
         else